-West Adams' Landmarks of African American History, a compendium of photos and brief biographies of more than 70 prominent African Americans who lived in the West Adams area of Los Angeles and their homes.
+West Adams' Landmarks of African American History, a compendium of photos and brief biographies of more than 70 prominent African Americans who lived in the West Adams area of Los Angeles.
 Also included are many buildings of historical importance to the African American community.

 Images of America - West Adams

 Suzanne Tarbell Cooper, Don Lynch and John G. Kurtz

 By the turn of the 20th century, West Adams had become one of the first bedroom communities in fast-growing Los Angeles.
 Mansions and bungalows housed bankers and merchants who commuted to their businesses downtown, as well as moviemakers, debutantes, the social elite, and one or two scoundrels.
 Anchored by Adams Boulevard, this area just west of downtown has been through many changes.
 Today the neighborhood is one of the most racially and architecturally diverse in the country and contains the highest concentration of historic cultural monuments in Los Angeles.
 Residents and local archives, including the University of Southern California and the Automobile Club of Southern California, have contributed images to this volume illustrating life and architecture from Victorian times onward.

 Arcadia Publishing SC, 131 pages, 6.50 X 9.16, $20 (plus $3 shipping)